-Although graphite is considered an inorganic material, it has is "roots" in organic chemistry.
-Organic chemistry can be loosely defined as the study of carbon compounds.
-This definition can be further refined to include only carbon compounds derived from "organic" materials such as plants, animals, etc. One would expect then that graphite should be considered "organic" since many types of natural graphite are formed from what began as truly organic carbons and 99% of synthetic graphites are derived from petroleum or other organic carbon sources.
+To begin, let’s go back to the root of Organic Chemistry.
+Although graphite is considered an inorganicmaterial, its “roots” are firmly in organic chemistry – or loosely speaking - the study of carbon compounds.
+This definition can be further refined to include only carbon compounds derived from “organic” materials such as plants, animals, etc. One would expect then that graphite should be considered “organic” since many types of natural graphite are formed from what began as truly organic carbons, and 99% of synthetic graphites are derived from petroleum or other organic carbon sources.
 However, graphite is an element and not a compound, and graphite is typically considered a mineral (by definition a mineral cannot be organic), so an argument can be made for its inorganic nature.

 The Three Bonding Schemes of Carbon